xXsteinXx/chara-analysis_at/index.md

 df.to_csv('at_s1_outputs_all .csv') # this will go into the folders file in Colab, be sure to download
 ```
 Repeat the process for season 10 being sure to save the model (named appropriately) and the final csv file containing all outputs.
-Bellow is an embedding of the outputs for season 1 and seasonn 10 in a spreadsheet to allow for easier comparison of outputs.
+Bellow is an embedding of the atuhor's outputs for season 1 and season 10 in a spreadsheet to allow for easier comparison of outputs.

 <iframe src="https://docs.google.com/spreadsheets/d/e/2PACX-1vR9TKtvDq60miHuSPNnhqk9BjLh8qEelm-RYTUsn5QZSJJWBzRT6GvFFqoZrllVNbxTLaLkQT8r9Epm/pubhtml?widget=true&amp;headers=false" height="600px" width="650px" ></iframe>